earthly/earthly/docs/guides/cache.md

 ## Specifying cache size

-Some builds may require more cache beyond the default 10GB allocated.
+Some builds may require more cache beyond the default 10GB.
 In order to modify the size of the cache, you can modify the `cache_size_mb` setting in the [configuration](../earth-config/earth-config.md).
 For example:

 ```yaml
 global: